Revenue for the 12 months to 31 December 2021 amounted to $68.5m, a significant increase from $7.5m in the previous financial year.

 “In the fourth quarter and throughout 2021, we demonstrated our ability to execute our strategic growth initiatives across the business to generate strong revenue growth and gross profit,” Lottery.com co-founder and chief executive Tony DiMatteo said.

 “B2C sales increased compared to the prior year period, despite no digital marketing spending.
-LotteryLink, our affiliate program, expanded and generated multiple revenue streams.
+LotteryLink, our affiliate programme, expanded and generated multiple revenue streams.

 “I am extremely proud of our team achieving these accomplishments while successfully closing the business combination and taking our company public.”